Asian Americans in arts and entertainment: 19th century

 Magician Chung Ling Foo brought his show from China to the 1898 Trans-Mississippi International Exposition in Omaha, Nebraska.
 His shows were at the Chinese Village of the exposition.
 He did a following show in 1899 at the same village.

-Chang and Eng Bunker had a stable career in entertainment.
+Chang and Eng Bunker had a long career as public performers in the United States.

-Cheng and Eng Bunker were conjoined twins who rose to popularity known as the "Siamese Twins" in the 19th century.
+Cheng and Eng Bunker were conjoined twins who become widely known in the 19th century as the "Siamese Twins."
 They were born in 1811 in a village sixty miles from Bangkok.
 Cheng and Eng were conjoined at the chest at birth, thus starting their career as a human spectacle.
 They were gawked at in their own country before coming to America at age eighteen.
 Touring city to city, they were well received, giving performances that featured their unique physiognomy and also highlighted their distinctive wit and innate intelligence.
 After ten years, at the age of twenty-eight, Chang and Eng retired and decided to settle down in Wilkes County in western North Carolina where they also adopted the surname "Bunker."
 In North Carolina, they married sisters Sarah Anne and Adelaide Yates and began their lives as southern gentlemen by managing their individual households, plantations, and slaves.
 The former Siamese Twins from the countryside outside of Bangkok became the wealthiest men in the county and the patriarchs of two large families (between the two, there were twenty-one children).
 When need be, they returned to touring in order to accumulate more funds.
 In 1874, both Chang and Eng died at age sixty-two.

 Despite few Asian/Asian-American entertainers in the 19th century, many entertainment platforms attempt to depict accurate occurrences in 19th-century Asia, such as Dunhuang Performative Arts company and their performances exhibiting the journey of the Silk Road in "Dunhuang, My Dreamland."
 The show portrays Daoist priest Wang Yuanlu in accurate garb and performed by an appropriate actor, Chen Yizong.
 The playwright sets the stage at the Dunhuang Magao Caves which was historically important for travelers along the Silk Road, especially Buddhist monks from India and central Asia while on their journey to Chang'an (now Xi'an).
 Among meditations, the caves were used to reference the monastery's texts and records.